Prawirdani/qparser/README.md

     // Do something with f.Categories
 }
 ```
 The multiple values are separated by comma `,` in the query string.
 For example, `/menus?categories=desserts,beverages`.
-I'm planning to add custom separator in the future.

 ## Supported field types
 Currently, it only supports basic primitive types such as: